 The left hand side of the previous inequality can be bounded by $\epsilon^{\frac{3}{2}}$.
-Indeed, as $|v| \geq 3$ on the support of $f^0$ and using a $L^2_x-L^1_x$ Sobolev inequality\footnote{To deal with the lack of regularity of the absolute value of, say, $\int_v|g| dv$ one may apply first a $L^2-L^1$ Sobolev inequality in the variables $(x^1,x^2)$ and then in the variable $x^3$, as we made in the proof of Proposition \ref{KS2}.}, it comes
+Indeed, as $|v| \geq 3$ on the support of $f^0$ and using a $L^2_x-L^1_x$ Sobolev inequality\footnote{To deal with the lack of regularity of the absolute value of, say, $\int_v|g| dv$ one may apply first a $L^2-L^1$ Sobolev inequality in the variables $(x^1,x^2)$ and then in the variable $x^3$, as we did in the proof of Proposition \ref{KS2}.}, it yields

 It remains to use the induction hypothesis twice.
 This concludes the induction and then the proof. \end{proof}